JHolling/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-10-1.png)

-The new data set w/o the NAs looks in a similar pattern to the original except the mid point is higher due to the "average" interval being applied to the NAs
+The new data set w/o the NAs looks in a similar pattern to the original except the mid point is higher due to the "average" interval being applied to the NAs.

 #### Calculating the median and mean total for the new data set per day